 Fear not.
 Whilst it is true that innovation funding alone does not offer a silver-bullet to market success, approached in the correct way it can aid market-entry, accelerate product development and de-risk your financial profile.
 The trick: smartly and deliberately align your innovation market opportunity with wider deliberate projects and programmes (not limited to a single territory).

-Here's Karve’s pick of some of the most exciting UK public sector innovation schemes right now that can help you get your technology in the hands of those that need it most.
+Here's Karve’s pick of some of the most exciting public sector innovation schemes in the United Kingdom 🇬🇧 at the moment that can help you get your technology in the hands of those that need it most.
+Looking for schemes in the US?
+Check out our US 🇺🇸 Defence Innovation Funds guide.

 (1) The Defence & Security Accelerator (DASA)